Germany continue human rights support before win over Romania | DW | 28.03.2021

 More and more athletes are becoming activists for causes they care about and Goretzka has certainly made no secret of what he cares about throughout his career.
 But with Germany, the waters are muddied by their football association (DFB) and the domestic game's connections to countries where human rights abuses are taking place.

 Joshua Kimmich, quickly emerging as the man whose form dictates Germany's performance, said before the game it was 10 years too late to boycott the World Cup.
 An odd thing to say, albeit well intentioned.
-Following the same logic, it might be argued the team's current support is also 10 years too late.
+Following the same logic, it might be argued the team's current show of support for human rights is also 10 years too late.

 Germany have made a start though, both on and off the field.
 If messages of support become tangible change, it could define this team and its association in a broader sense than winning any tournament.